Do you prescribe medication

 How often do we engage

 - In order for therapy to be effective all the research shows that attendance once a week is the most beneficial.
 It is usually on the same day and same time each week and ensures you are safe in the knowledge that I will be available.
-I do not work in any other way such as once a fortnight as I would be taking your time and money under false pretences as it would merely be a check in.
+This enables you not to set aside or distract yourself from your own healing.
+I do not work in any other way as I would be taking your time and money under false pretences.

 - In order for you to benefit, our sessions are chargeable so that you commit to the process save for the initial brief free conversation on the telephone.